Chinese Canadians in Greater Vancouver: Early history

 Discriminatory actions against Chinese occurred early in the city's history, including mob violence, newspaper articles asking for preventing Chinese from living in Vancouver, and post-Great Vancouver Fire street resolutions asking for preventing the return of the Chinese.
 In the period's newspaper articles, according to James Morton, author of In the Sea of Sterile Mountains, "anti-Chinese sentiment appeared to be unanimous".
 The practice of contractors hiring labour crews of only one race had caused the wage disparity between whites and Chinese, and according to Paul Yee, author of Saltwater City: Story of Vancouver's Chinese Community, the lower pay of the Chinese workers was the "classic explanation" for anti-Chinese sentiment among whites.
 Morton stated that "Greedy speculators" had chosen to use Chinese labourers despite the abundance of White labourers.
 Some historians argued that whites desiring a racially homogenous White Canada was another strong factor in anti-Chinese sentiment.
-In early 1886 one party in the mayoral election in Vancouver prevented Chinese from voting.
+In early 1886 one party in the mayoral election in Vancouver prevented Chinese people (i.e. “Chinamen” in the vernacular of the day, with other negative epithets such as Chinks and Celestials) from voting.

 In 1900, there were 36 Chinese laundries in Chinatown.
 The city government had passed a law in 1893 that the section of Pender Street between Carrall and Columbia was the only place which could have laundry businesses; Paul Yee stated that enforcement of this law was very difficult.
 Therefore, in 1900, the permitted zone had only two Chinese laundries.
 The city government later passed laws that harmed smaller Chinese laundries to benefit white-owned laundries.
 The Chinese hired Wilson V. Sekler, a lawyer, to get the laws overturned.